davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 > If you're experienced and prefer code to prose, here's the [workflow template](https://github.com/davemo/nodejs-tool-dev-template).

 There's been a lot of focus on the topic of DX or developer experience recently, which is _great_ because it's something that I'm passionate about improving on the teams I work with.
-So passionate, in fact, that I recently transitioned out of a customer-focused engineering role into one focused on developers, tooling, and infrastructure.
+So passionate, in fact, that I recently transitioned out of a customer-focused engineering role into one focused on developers, tooling, and infrastructure. 🎉

 Now you might be asking yourself, 'What does DX _actually_ mean?', and you would be justified in asking -- I've heard varied interpretations of the term.
-I particularly like this laser-focused definition from [Jean Yang](https://twitter.com/jeanqasaur) in her recent post [The Case for Developer Experience](https://future.a16z.com/the-case-for-developer-experience/):
+I particularly like this laser-focused definition from [Jean Yang](https://twitter.com/jeanqasaur) in her recent post [The Case for Developer Experience](https://future.a16z.com/the-case-for-developer-experience/)

-> What I mean by **developer experience** is the sum total of **how** developers interface with their tools, end-to-end, day-in and day-out.
+> What I mean by **developer experience** is the sum total of **how** developers interface with their **tools**, end-to-end, day-in and day-out.

-Crisp, clear, and to the point.
 I think that a big part of the "how" that Jean mentions is the concept of _feedback loops_.
-Good developer tools provide affordances to reduce cognitive load, surface key information at the right time, and prioritize keeping feedback loops fast; all are important parts of a good developer experience but nothing depletes my [cognitive batteries](https://en.wikipedia.org/wiki/Ego_depletion) faster than slow tools and confusing workflows. 😤
+Good developer tools provide affordances that reduce cognitive load, surface key information at the right time, and (most importantly) prioritize keeping feedback loops _fast_.

+It should be no surprise, then, that companies investing in prioritizing developer experience are the ones growing.

+Nothing depletes my [cognitive batteries](https://en.wikipedia.org/wiki/Ego_depletion) faster than slow, clunky tools. 😤

 (While it would be fun to dive deeper into the topic of DX in general, I think I'll save that for another blog post -- but if you're as much of a software history nerd as I am, you may enjoy [The evolution of developer experience in the 20th century](https://www.linkedin.com/pulse/evolution-developer-experience-20th-century-stan-james/) by [Stan James](https://twitter.com/wanderingstan))

-## I can write command-line tools with...
-JavaScript?
+## You _can_ have a great developer experience writing command-line tools with Node

 I first started working with [Node](https://nodejs.org) around [version 0.4](https://github.com/nodejs/node-v0.x-archive/blob/v0.4.0/ChangeLog) in 2011 and at the time I had absolutely no idea how anything worked.
 I was coming from a designer-first frontend background and my knowledge of JavaScript was limited to the execution context of the [web browser](https://www.youtube.com/watch?v=Lsg84NtJbmI).

 Jumping into Node was extremely disorienting for me, up was down and left was right, `window` was `global` and there was no `XHR` or `DOM`.
-Writing modules, packages, and command-line tools was all new to me, yet I was intrigued by the possibility to leverage my knowledge of JS _and_ expand into the world of tool building and systems programming.
+Writing modules, packages, and command-line tools was all new to me, yet I was intrigued by the possibility to leverage my knowledge of JS and expand into the world of tool building and systems programming.

-Around this time I had the great fortune to work with and be mentored by [Justin Searls](https://twitter.com/searls), and it wasn't long after that he created [LinemanJS](https://www.youtube.com/embed/KERJkJNV5nI) based on early conversations we had and frustrations I shared regarding frontend tooling at the time.
+Around this time I was working with [Justin Searls](https://twitter.com/searls) who created [LinemanJS](https://www.youtube.com/embed/KERJkJNV5nI) after conversations we had about frustrations I was experiencing with frontend tooling at the time.
 (If you haven't heard of Lineman, it's a command-line tool for building frontend apps that got reasonably popular in our consulting circle around 2013.
 It still works and it's what's [powering this blog](https://github.com/linemanjs/lineman-blog-template/)).

+This experience was transformative for me because up until that point the tools I was using were clunky, written in other languages I didn't know as well, and incredibly slow.
+Justins' focus on the DX of Lineman was immediately apparent and the fact that it was written in JavaScript (ok, and a _lot_ of CoffeeScript) made it easy for me to contribute to.
+It was empowering to have someone was able to listen to my frustrations and translate them into magic on the command-line!

-Since then, I've been able to work on some of my own tools, libraries, and even plugins for other tools all while picking up a few tips, tricks, and many opinions along the way.
+Since then, I've been able to work on some of my own tools, libraries, and plugins while picking up a few tips, tricks, and many opinions along the way.
+My hope is that sharing my experience will give you a **starting place** I wished I had when learning to build tools in Node.

-## Ok, but where do _I_ start?
+## Ok, but how do _I_ start?

-The rest of this post will take the form of a guided tutorial to help you get started building tools in Node.
-My hope is that sharing this approach will give you the **starting place** I wished I had when learning to build tools in Node and might give you some answers to these questions:
+The rest of this post will take the form of a guided tutorial to help you get started building tools in Node with a fast feedback loop, and might give you some answers to these questions:

 - How can I **iterate** on a node module locally without publishing to npm?
 - How can I invoke my tool from **npm scripts**?